mschoch/bleve_sourcegraph_blog/README.md

 ## Putting it All Together

 Bleve also includes a set of optional HTTP handlers.
 These handlers map all the major bleve operations to HTTP requests and assume that your data and index mappings are encoded in JSON documents.
-By combining the GopherCon India schedule index with these HTTP examples its very simple to build a web-based search.
+By combining the GopherCon India Schedule index with these HTTP handlers its very simple to build a web-based search.

 Here we searched for the term "go":